ETdoFresh/Blog/content/post/import/2019-02-06-2019-february-progress-report.md

       * GDC [indie pass] in March 2019 @ San Francisco
       * FLAIRS-32 in May 2019 @ Saratosa, FL
           * (OMG, my paper got accepted, I get to go somewhere!)
-      * Family Summer trip, IDK if it&#8217;ll be Europe or elsewhere, but definitely planning on having my mom, Colleen, and I together with my bro&#8217;s family somewhere on this planet!
+      * Family Summer trip, IDK if it'll be Europe or elsewhere, but definitely planning on having my mom, Colleen, and I together with my bro's family somewhere on this planet!
   * KonMari Method of Tidying up!
 What!?!?
-      * Wow&#8230; this one hit me like a bag of bricks from left field.
+      * Wow... this one hit me like a bag of bricks from left field.
-      * I&#8217;m at Lesson 1: Clothing.
+      * I'm at Lesson 1: Clothing.
-      * I&#8217;m deciding what clothing I will take with me into my future
+      * I'm deciding what clothing I will take with me into my future
           * Does this clothing Spark Joy in me?
       * Thank the clothing that I will not bring to my future for the lessons it taught me or good times we had
           * Wow!
 This second point really helped alleviate soo much guilt I have about me letting go of some of my old clothes
           * (even some I have never worn before!)
   * Made a funny little game in 48 hours called Home Wrecker! at Global Game Jam 2019

-So, hmmm, here are the things I&#8217;ll focus on this month&#8230;
+So, hmmm, here are the things I'll focus on this month...

-  * Of course, get a 2nd picture of me with all red X&#8217;s on my February training guide
+  * Of course, get a 2nd picture of me with all red X's on my February training guide
   * Start some seed projects where, hopefully, some will bloom into beautiful fruit this year
-  * Speaking of gardening&#8230;. clean up my garden
+  * Speaking of gardening.... clean up my garden
   * Finish KonMari Method Lesson 1 and start Lesson 2: Books
-  * Make time to enjoy da&#8217; Mardi Gras!
+  * Make time to enjoy da' Mardi Gras!
   * Learn every chance I get!
   * Find the time to laugh and love every once in a while!